-Setting Description Factory Default Available power Users can manually select a target power to mask max output 20 dBm power.
+Setting Description Factory Default Available power Users can manually select a target power to mask max 20 dBm output power.
 Because different transmission rates would have their own max output power, please reference product datasheet.
 For 802.11bg, the available setting is from 0 to 20